Skip to main content

 “40% of small businesses don’t recover after a disaster.” – Federal Emergency Management Agency (FEMA)

-As a wedding pro, you likely have multiple contingency plans when it comes to events, but are your business operations as prepared?
-While there are a lot of circumstances that you can control, there are so many more that are completely out of your hands.
+As a wedding pro, you likely have multiple contingency plans for events, but are your business operations as prepared?
+While there are a lot of circumstances that you can control, there are so many more that are entirely out of your hands.
 From natural disasters to medical emergencies, any number of things can negatively impact your business, and Kunbi made sure to talk through the importance of being ready to navigate them.

 4. Ignoring labor and employment laws